First Edition: The Decline and Fall of the Roman Empire by Edward Gibbon

 Condition:

-6 volumes, quarto, finely bound in contemporary English red-brown Russia leather, spines gilt in thin compartments between raised bands, brown morocco tooled labels, gilt volume numbering, boards framed with gilt fillets, all edges gilt (bindings circa 1790).
+6 volumes, quarto (232 x 295 mm), finely bound in contemporary English red-brown Russia leather, spines richly gilt in compartments between raised bands, brown morocco lettering pieces, gilt volume numbering, boards framed with gilt fillets, all edges gilt (bindings circa 1790).
 Headcaps worn, corners rubbed, joints heavily rubbed and partially cracked, some scuffing and scratching to the boards, but with all boards attached.
-Shelf lean but the set stands when placed together.
 With all three maps and the attractive frontispiece engraved after Joshua Reynolds.
+Some small closed tears to pp.469-472 in volume two and pp.23-24 in volume three.
+Small loss to the bottom corner of pp.97-98 in volume five, not affecting text.
+Very small hole to the margin of pp.263-264, pp.271-272, & pp.279-280 in volume five.
+Else generally bright and clean throughout each volume.
+Three of four errata leaves present; this set is bound with two of the half titles and includes all three called for maps.

 [PMM 222; Adams "Manual of Historical Literature" pp.146-147; ].